oauth2-proxy/oauth2-proxy/README.md

 * `myusa` - The [MyUSA](https://alpha.my.usa.gov) authentication service
   ([GitHub](https://github.com/18F/myusa))
 * `linkedin` - The [LinkedIn](https://developer.linkedin.com/docs/signin-with-linkedin) Sign In service.
+* `github` - Via [Github][https://github.com/settings/developers] OAuth App.
+Also supports restricting via org and team.

+    -github-org="": restrict logins to members of this organisation -github-team="": restrict logins to members of this team

 ## Adding a new Provider